joelyuhas/RaspberryPiRoomba/README.md

 ## Future Updates
 Several future updates are planned, as well as a few improvements that will be done to make the code even more scaleable and compartmentalized.

-A more detailed writeup in PDF format coming soon!